johnhearn/johnhearn.github.io/_posts/2018-08-16-quantum-computing-primer-part-1a.md

 ![Header Image](images/header.jpg)

-Quantum comuting is coming, in fact it's on our doorstep.
+Quantum computing is coming, in fact it's on our doorstep.

 But there's a problem: a lack of quantum software engineers.
 There is a reason for this.
 At the moment much of the literature is either popular science, so watered down to be useless for practical purposes, or, at the other extreme, written *by* academics *for* academics making it tough going for many programmers to follow.

 Nonetheless software engineers are exactly what the field needs because we build abstractions and abstractions are sorely missing.
-Quantum computing needs YOU to build new constructs that adedemia hasn't even thought of yet.
+Quantum computing needs YOU to build new constructs that academia hasn't even thought of yet.
 This article introduces the general concepts behind quantum computing which hopefully any programmer new to quantum computing can understand.

 ## A Bit of History

 It shouldn't be necessary to explain to programmers what a **bit** is.
 It's a concept so fundamental to computing that it's taken almost for granted in modern day programming.

 We often forget that in the earliest computers each bit of information required a clunky, power-hungry, sausage-sized vacuum tube.
 Programming in those days was low-level bit twiddling and was inherently error-prone.
-In time vacuuum tubes were replaced by individual transistors which were gradually miniaturised and packed more and more tightly into the integrated circuits which are the processors of today's laptops and smartphones.
+In time vacuum tubes were replaced by individual transistors which were gradually miniaturised and packed more and more tightly into the integrated circuits which are the processors of today's laptops and smartphones.

 Today's quantum computers are clunky, power-hungry and error-prone, like the vacuum tubes in their day.
 Programming them is basically low-level bit twiddling and they operation is inherently error prone.
 Do not be fooled into thinking that quantum computing is a step backwards, however, in fact we'll see that the strange consequences of quantum mechanics can be harnessed to bring immense benefits and even tiny quantum systems can produce results that traditional computing cannot.
-The computational power that they will represent in the comming years is unimaginable.
+The computational power that they will represent in the coming years is unimaginable.

 ## What's a Bit Anyway?